This chocolate peanut butter bark is sugar-free and low-carb. It only has 2g net carbs per serving! A guilt-free way to indulge in chocolate.

 Light and creamy milk chocolate swirled with salty and nutty peanut butter.
 It's a flavor combination that will satiate even the wildest chocolate peanut butter cravings.

-Keep reading – you are going to love this simple bark recipe.
+Keep reading - you are going to love this simple bark recipe.
+This is a popular recipe for the holiday season as it is a great edible gift.

 ChocZero Milk Chocolate Baking Chips